 7. Small Items

 Small items, such as coins, paperclips, are not for a vacuum.
-They could get stuck in the rotating brush or break off plastic pieces inside the machine, lead to damage to the small components of the vacuum cleaner, thus interfere with its motor and even rip open the bags if it has one.
+They could get stuck in the rotating brush or break off plastic pieces inside the machine, leading to damage to the small components of the vacuum cleaner, thus interfering with its motor and even ripping open the bags if it has one.

 8. Electrical Cords